-When Ralph Lauren introduced RRL in 1993, it wasn’t simply an extension of the Polo universe — it was a return to something more personal.
+When Ralph Lauren introduced RRL by Ralph Lauren in 1993, it wasn’t simply an extension of the Polo universe — it was a return to something more personal.
 Named after Lauren’s Colorado ranch, Double RL (derived from the names Ralph & Ricky, Ralph's wife) was conceived as a tribute to the garments and landscapes that shaped early America.
 Where Polo Ralph Lauren refined Ivy League and sporting traditions, RRL turned its focus toward workwear, the frontier, military uniform and the rugged reality of life lived outdoors.

 From its inception, RRL has drawn heavily on the clothing of the late nineteenth and early twentieth centuries — denim worn in mining towns, chambray shirts from railroad yards, indigo fabrics faded by sun and labour, leather and canvas shaped by necessity.
 These were not garments designed to make statements; they were built to endure.
 Their beauty lay in their utility, their wear, their repair.

 Central to RRL’s authenticity has been the influence of Doug Bihlmaier, Ralph Lauren’s longtime head of vintage.
 Over decades, Bihlmaier assembled one of the most respected private collections of American workwear, military garments and Western tailoring.
 These pieces were not simply admired — they were studied.
-Patterns were measured, fabrics examined, fading analysed, construction techniques understood.
+Patterns were measured, fabrics examined, fading analysed, and construction techniques understood.
 RRL garments often begin with these archival references before being reinterpreted for modern wear.

 Recently, news that Bihlmaier had begun parting with portions of his archive marked the close of an important chapter in American vintage collecting.
 Yet the significance of that collection endures.
 Its influence remains woven into RRL’s foundations — visible in the rise of a jean, the weight of a twill, the curve of a pocket or the patina of a button.
 The archive may disperse, but its imprint is permanent.